Do You Have An Easy to Clean Cat Fountain?

 No one wants to slave over keeping their cat fountain clean – & shouldn’t have to.

-When it comes to purchasing pet fountains one of the first questions people ask–especially people who have owned one of the more common, and difficult to clean brands of pet fountains–is, ‘which cat fountain is easiest to clean?‘ Most of them are not easy to clean.
+When it comes to purchasing cat fountains one of the first questions people ask–especially people who have owned one of the more common, and difficult to clean brands of cat fountains–is, ‘is it an easy to clean cat fountain?‘ Most of them are not easy to clean.
 This article addresses this specific question and provides information on what to look for before you buy; so you can consider ease of cleaning when you decide to purchase your next fountain.

 If a fountain comes with a cleaning kit like this brush set, be assured, the fountain is not easy to clean.
 It will have many nooks and crevices into which those brushes are meant to get and it will likely be made of plastic, which will scratch and harbor bacteria that causes cat chin acne, requiring yet more scrubbing with bleach or something similar, and often.